Margot's journey

 Getting ready for her life as an adult in Kennett

-More than twenty years ago, my wife Monique and I moved to Kennett with our son Nicholas.
+Twenty five years ago, my wife Monique and I moved to Kennett with our son Nicholas.
 Shortly afterwards, our daughter Margot was born with significant intellectual and developmental disabilities (I/DD), and partial blindness.
 Though her cerebral palsy is mild, it makes swallowing difficult, and so Margot is also entirely tube fed.

 We worked hard to reclaim our life as a family after Margot's birth, and adopted Lili three years later.
 To find ways to help Margot, I tried to draw on my experience as a child psychologist specializing in Autism (click here for a brief resume).
 And we learned a lot on the way!

 When Margot was about to become a teenager, she started to struggle more at home and in school, showing high rates of aggression.
 So I decided to step out of the traditional workforce to have more flexibility to influence her programming.
 This was key to beginning to develop her repertoire of outdoor adventures detailed elsewhere that are so essential to her (and our) quality of life.
-For example, we began to kayak together, and this has become one of our favorite summertime activities, in addition to biking with her adapted trailer and tandem bicycle
+For example, we began to kayak together, and this has become one of our favorite summertime activities, in addition to biking with her adapted trailer and tandem bicycle.

 We also began to see how much her overall strength and fitness influenced her willingness to work, so we began to explore how a regimen of regular walks would help.
 These walks saved our lives when Margot's school was closed for 5 months during COVID, as Margot thrived on longer and more difficult trails.
 Walking and other outdoor activities now provide a key break in her daily schedule, increases her endurance for work, and allows us to sometimes leave the car behind and walk to local spots.
 They also allow us to maintain a routine on vacation.
 We documented how Margot learned to hike for others to follow.